amitkvaio/micro-services-ws-2/D-spring-api-gateway-enabling-discovery-locator/HELP.md

     ```
     GET /CURRENCY-EXCHANGE/** → forwards to lb://CURRENCY-EXCHANGE
     ```
-  * You can directly call:
+  * We can directly call:

     ```
     http://localhost:8765/CURRENCY-EXCHANGE/currency-exchange/from/USD/to/INR